kliff9/UniSwap-Trading-Bot/README.md

 # Purpose:

 This Bot Allows you to access tokens on the Uniswap blockchain network which allows you to make transactional purchases.
 This bot features an Automated Timer that automatically purchases X amount token of choice with the time given of your choice.
+After making these transational purchases the User Would have successfully made their investment on Uniswap's platform.

 # Technologies Used: